Venyx Injury Law Logo Colorado personal injury firm lower fee

 PTSD, anxiety about returning to riding, and depression following serious crashes are real and compensable injuries in Colorado.
 Non-economic damages include these impacts on your quality of life.

 Even in crashes where liability seems clear, insurance companies rarely just pay.
-In rear-end motorcycle cases, the most common tactics include:
+In rear-end motorcycle cases, the most common tactics are predictable, and so are the responses.

 A common assertion with no evidence behind it.
-We document the bike's condition through photos taken at the scene and through the inspection of the physical evidence.
+We document the bike's condition through photos taken at the scene and through inspection of the physical evidence.
 If the brake light was functional, that claim gets demolished.
-If the rider was using engine braking, we address the following distance duty directly.
+If the rider was using engine braking, we address the following-distance duty directly.

 The other driver admitted fault at the scene.
 Is my case settled?